mwittig/thing-it-node/README.md

 With

+* purchasing and pairing some Z-Wave products,
+* installing **[thing-it-node]** and
-* a simple configuration file,
+* editing a simple configuration file
-* the corresponding wiring of the Arduino

 but **no programming** we were able to access a not-too-trivial Actor/Sensor setup.

-Imagine you had put together complex electronics, wanted a control panel and put most of the Device's logic in the [thing-it-node] configuration.
+However, in real live you would usually not directly edit the Configuration File.
+You would either modify the configuration with the Mobile App or use **(thing-it.com)[http://www.thing-it.com]** as described below.

 ## Using thing-it.com

-If you still find the creation of the configuration file too technical (we agree ...) - you may consider to use the free services of [www.thing-it.com](http://www.thing-it.com) to create and simulate your setup and then just download the configuration file.

 The Simple Lighting solution presented here is available as a Mesh under